datOrganist/datOrganist/README.md

       - Dispersion of low level data (Standard deviation from mode (SDM))

-- 🌱 I’m currently working as a postdoc in a socio-medical field at a German university clinic.
+- 🌱 I’m currently working as a postdoc in a socio-medical field at the Heidelberg university clinic.

 - 📫 How to reach me ... philipp.bentz@med.uni-heidelberg.de